kasperr3000/easeCheri/README.md

 `./easeCheri/mount_dir.sh`

 ## extra
-[wait till the RISCV emulator has started and the changed to the DATA directory] The have a more robust automation, a sleep timer is setted to 90 seconds (on slow computers maybe increase the sleep time).
+[wait till the RISCV emulator has started and changed the directory to the DATA directory] The have a more robust automation, a sleep timer is setted to 90 seconds (on slow computers maybe increase the sleep time).

 ### note